JAPN1402 Japanese 2

 - Students are able to (1) sufficiently understand the Japanese language to be able to communicate above a basic level with native speakers with reference to everyday situations; (2) read and write an additional 100 kanji without reference to a dictionary; (3) write simple letters and compositions; (4) comprehend straightforward Japanese texts; and (5) have an enhanced understanding of Japanese cultural practices that are important for communication.
 Additionally, students refine generic skills such as understanding self and others, understanding of language in general, and learning to express their ideas and performing assigned tasks in Japanese language.
 These, in turn, enhance students' interpersonal skills and communication skills in Japanese and English.

-- Typically this unit is assessed in the following ways: (1) an oral presentation; (2) an in-class writing task; and (3) examination.
+- Indicative assessments in this unit are as follows: (1) listening/oral assessment; (2) tests; and (3) examination.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.